yinxusen/HDR/README.md

 |Layered Neural Network II | 0.90 | 0.90 | 0.90 | 3-layer RBM + LR + 3-fold CV |
 |Layered Neural Network III | 0.83 | 0.83 | 0.83 | 4-layer RBM + LR + 3-fold CV |
 |K-Nearest Neighbors | 0.98 | 0.98 | 0.98 | single KNN + 3-fold CV |

+## Conclusion

+In the handwritten digits recognition scenario, SVM is the best candidate.
+Logistic regression with manual polynomial expansions can compete with SVM and theoretically, they are very similar.
+Random forest gets similar result with KNN, because in the *classification superplane* point of view, they are very similar.
+Both KNN and random forest are able to draw an irregular division surface.
+I want to use different distance metrics (such as Isomap, MDS) for KNN, in order to find better *neighbors*, but it failed in this scenario.
+Neural network does not fit my expectation, but it is reasonable.
+2-layer RBM plays the *nonlinear tranformation* role, so I get a well enough result.
+But for 3-layer and 4-layer, I need to fine-tune the parameters with the LR layer to get better results, which scikit-learn does not support that.

+# Details

 ## Some statistics